 All new undergraduate students are required to attend an orientation session.
 Orientation is designed to help you become familiar with campus, learn campus resources, and meet other new students.
 This is your first step as a new Mountain Lion.

-Students who have earned more than 12 credit hours at another college or university after leaving UCCS are required to attend a transfer orientation.
+Students who have earned 12 or more credit hours at another college or university after leaving UCCS are required to attend a transfer orientation.
 These students will need a new transcript evaluation processed and may have new degree requirements.
 Attending an orientation session gives us a chance to meet with you and help you register for the correct classes.